bz-technology/microphite/README.md

 for initializer options.

     client = Microphite.client(
-        host: 'graphite.blah',
+        host: 'graphite.host',
         port: 2003,
         transport: :udp,
-        prefix: 'some.prefix')
+        prefix: 'app.prefix.')

 Construct a client with an error_handler.
-The client is fault tolerant, but an error_handler is useful for logging failure events.
+The client is fault tolerant, but an error_handler is useful for logging connection failures.

     handler = Proc.new { |error| Rails.logger.error "Microphite error: #{error.message}" }
     client = Microphite.client(host: '...', error_handler: handler)